 Muirfield to admit women, back in British Open rotation

-The R&A, which organizes the British Open, said minutes after the announcement that Muirfield was back in the rotation to stage the world's oldest major.
+The R&A, which organizes the British Open, said Muirfield was back in the rotation to stage the world's oldest major.

 Muirfield has staged the British Open 16 times since 1892, most recently in 2013 when Phil Mickelson won.

 ''Muirfield has a long and important history of hosting the Open and with today's announcement that will continue,'' the R&A said. ''It is extremely important for us in staging one of the world's great sporting events that women can become members at all of our host clubs.
 Muirfield is a truly outstanding Open venue and we very much look forward to taking the championship back there in future.''

 The club's original decision to retain its male-only policy provoked sharp criticism from players and lawmakers, who said that golf was failing to mirror modern society.

 The Royal and Ancient Golf Club at St. Andrews opened its membership to women in 2014 for the first time in 260 years.
 Royal St. George's and Royal Troon, two other British Open hosts, ended their male-only membership policies last year.
 Augusta National, home of the Masters, decided in 2012 to invite women to join.